Generic Name: sofosbuvir (soe-FOS-bue-vir)

 - Women of childbearing potential who either take sofosbuvir with ribavirin or are sexual partners of men who take sofosbuvir with ribavirin must have a pregnancy test before treatment is started, monthly during treatment, and monthly for 6 months after treatment is stopped.

-- Lab tests, including complete blood cell counts and HCV levels, may be performed while you use sofosbuvir and for several months after you stop sofosbuvir.
+- Lab tests may be performed while you use sofosbuvir and for several months after you stop sofosbuvir.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.